Is teamLab Borderless Worth It in Tokyo? Essential Tips for Visiting

 Make sure you wear enclosed shoes

-Some of the flooring is uneven and one section is an open net, so sandals are not permitted.
-You will be denied entry into some areas unless you have the correct shoes.
+Some of the flooring is uneven (the open floor room named The Nest from Odaiba is no longer here though), so sandals are not permitted.
+You may be denied entry into some areas unless you have the correct shoes.

 At Planets, there is a section where visitors can wade through lukewarm water with playful fish light projections.
-Personally I’m not so keen on that so haven’t visited Planets.
+Personally I’m not so keen on that so haven’t visited Planets, but it is possible to skip the water if you prefer.

 Wear white clothing if you can

-It’s like a neon party!
-For cool photos and to see the lights dancing on your clothes, white or light colours are best.
+For cool photos and to see the neon lights dancing on your clothes in some rooms, white or light colours are best.

 And ladies, you may want to wear shorts or pants because some floors are mirrors.
 You won’t want people being able to see up your skirt!